navidNemati/Service_poller/README.md

 Note that, after adding, deleting or updating, user needs to press "Load File" to see the new data frame.

-Caveat: .csv should have these 4 columns:  "Address", "Last_update", "Status", and "Time_added".
+Caveat: .csv file should have these 4 columns:  "Address", "Last_update", "Status", and "Time_added".